jackdewinter/pymarkdown/readme.md

 ### Priority 3 - Like To Solve in next 3 m

+- (performance) debug: search for any cases where adding a call to `is_debug_enabled` would be helpful
+- (performance) assert: do as little as possible to ensure better performance
+- (performance) append: combine multiple appends into extend
+- (performance) else: ??
+- (performance) replace MarkdownToken properties like is_block_quote_end with more performant?
+- (performance) count_characters_in_text
+- (performance) can further eliminate len() calls by looking for places can calculate once and pass to child functions
+- (performance) order of "if" conditions in critical areas
+- (performance) are all "x and x.blah" requiring the "x" check first? can factor out?
+- (performance) ParserHelper functions can be further optimized? i.e. __remove_backspaces_from_text and how combines
+- (performance) handle_inline_backslash
+- (performance) handle_character_reference

+- (maintenance) clean up pylint warning suppressions where possible

 - look for places where common access patterns can be used i.e. link_title
   - `= len(parser_state.token_stack`
 - HTML and Fenced Blocks and better handling of capturing newlines to avoid counting token height